rayan-pasha/DropZone-File-Sharing/README.md

-# distributed-final
+# Distributed Final Project - DropZone
-repository for distributed systems final project
+This repository contains the source code, test cases and instrtions on how to execute our distributed systems final project